-Just down the road in the village of Honor, the Cherry Bowl Drive-In is one of America's last remaining drive-in theatres.
+Just down the road in the village of Honor, the Cherry Bowl Drive-In is one of America's last remaining drive-in theaters.
 In continuous use since 1953, the Cherry Bowl still runs a traditional program of double-feature films with cartoon and such touches as a 1950s-style miniature golf course.

 The Bay Theatre in Suttons Bay has been in existence since 1946 when it was installed in a former livery stable, and still has the original hardwood floor and body-form seats.
 But its state-of-the-art sound system and 16mm and 35mm film projection make it a favorite venue for commercial and art films.